SwarmUS/SwarmUS-doc/docs/sections/reference/HiveAR/hivear-commands.md

 ## Device buzz commands: <a name="hivear-commands-device-buzz"></a>
 As any other agent in the swarm, it is possible that the hiveboard connected to the android device has its own buzz commands registered.
-It is from this view that the user can use those commands.
+It is from the tab named **Local Buzz** that the user can use those commands.